-Income Stock is a type of equity security, which provides regular dividends to the shareholders of the company.
+Income Stock is a type of equity security that provides regular dividends to the shareholders of the company.
 Moreover, these are stocks that provide investors with a steady income source and less risk appetite.
 The dividend of the company gets adjusted according to the inflation rate.
-And these dividends, continuously increase over time.
+And these dividends continuously increase over time.
 The frequency of dividend release can vary from monthly, quarterly, or yearly, depending on the comfort and decision of the company.
 Income Stocks are less volatile in nature in comparison to other stocks.

 Dividend Yield = Annual Dividend Per Share / Stock Price Per Share * 100

-Income Stocks are prevailing in almost all sectors of the economy, but they are seen majorly in sectors like Real Estate, Gas, Electricity, Energy, etc. The reason for this is that the issuance of Income Stocks takes place generally by defensive companies.
-These companies are productive for almost a whole year with continuous sales, as a result, they are able to provide regular dividends.
+Income Stocks are prevailing in almost all sectors of the economy, but they are seen majorly in sectors like Real Estate, Gas, Electricity, Energy, etc. Moreover, the reason for this is that the issuance of these stocks takes place generally by defensive companies.
+These companies are productive for almost a whole year with continuous sales.
+As a result, they are able to provide regular dividends.

 The other name of Income Stock is Dividend Stocks or Income Investments.